openflighthpc/flight-inventory/README.md

 ## Templates

 Templates accepted by Inventoryware are .erb templates filled using Erubis.
-The relevant data is stored in a large hash called `node_data`.
-There are helper methods for navigation and formatting this data in `lib/erb_utils.rb`.
+The data is accessible through a large recursive OpenStruct called `@node_data`.
+The data is also available in a hash called `@node_hash`.
+There are helper methods for navigation and formatting this data in `erb_utils.rb`.
 Additionally, in order to the accommodate all possible domains of use, the system will dynamically read any code stored in the top level `plugins/` directory and utilise that for filling the specified template.

 # License